 Moda Core is 60" long, am I too big/heavy?

 Not with the right shape.
-In terms of buoyancy, guys up to 200 pounds easily surf Moda-based boards in our testing.
+This guy is 225 pounds and is surfing a 4'10" x 20.5" board in freshwater, no problems.
+(He's also surfing finless, but that's for another post).
 A key factor in buoyancy is displacement, and length is just one of the three dimensions relevant to that.
 Design your board with more general width and thickness to increase displacement, keeping in mind that the skins/slick (of the thermal lamination) will add +.25" to final dimensions.
 Lastly, PE construction is generally more buoyant than conventional PU/EPS because both the blank and skins/slick float, and they're not weighed down by a fiberglass shell.
 In other words, Moda-based surfboards float more with less displacement than conventional foam/fiberglass.

 The other side of this question is of how much surfer weight the internal wood core can bear.
 If the surfer is too light for the core, then the board won't flex enough.
 If too heavy, then the board will plow and bog down.
 Designing the wood core to handle a broad weight range is a challenge, but in our tests, we've found that 60" Moda Cores can yield boards that flex and float properly for surfers up to 200 pounds.